Mark-Cooper-Janssen-Vooles/T3A2-A/readme.md

       </td>
     </tr>
     <tr>
-      <td>As a user I want to continue where I left off from the previous meditation session</td>
+      <td>As a user I want to continue where I left off from the previous meditation session because I can resume where I left off from the last session without extra navigation work</td>
       <td>
         <ul>
           <li>